 Royal Commission into Aboriginal deaths in custody

-- Aboriginal people who died in custody between 1980 and 2007, or close to 18% of all deaths in custody in that time .
+- Aboriginal people who died in custody between 1980 and 2015, or close to 19% of all deaths in custody in that time.

 - Percentage of Aboriginal people in the population of Australia.

-- Minutes a prisoner has to see a General Practitioner (GP). .
+- Minutes a prisoner is allowed to see a General Practitioner (GP).

-A Royal Commission (a major government public inquiry into an issue) into Aboriginal deaths in custody was announced in 1987 after a spate of Aboriginal deaths in prison and police custody and in response to a growing public concern that such deaths were too common and poorly explained.
-Hearings began in 1988, the final report was submitted in April 1991.
+It announced a Royal Commission (a major government public inquiry into an issue) into Aboriginal deaths in custody on 10 August 1987 in response to a growing public concern that such deaths were too common and poorly explained.

 Findings of the commission